About this article

 I thought that it was silly.
 And, as you hear all the time on Dragons’ Den, there must be a better way.

 We tried to build it and it’s been a long journey over the last ten years.
 When we launched, the industry wasn’t particularly tech-savvy.
-We didn’t really know what Software-as-a-Services (SaaS) was.
+We didn’t really know what Software-as-a-Service (SaaS) was.
 We were more expensive in those days and it was a big ask to make an agency change from the measurement status quo.
 But as time has gone on, the industry has wanted to professionalise the way it reports.
 Attitudes have changed and demonstrating the value of work is no longer seen as a nuisance.

 Reporting was a massive energy drain and the result tended to be a dry Word document with screenshots and scans in it.
 We felt it should be an opportunity for PR agencies to really showcase the brilliant work they’d done.
 And not just coverage, but what’s gone on behind the scenes too, because that’s where a lot of the value often lies.
 So you can demonstrate what’s in the pipeline, what relationships you have been building, plans for events and so on.
 Tools like ours have helped the industry switch reporting from being a laborious activity to a proud showcase of an agency’s work.